clevelandhighschoolcs/p4mawpup-LiamDunbar/README.md

 # Setup
 1. Open your command line (command key + r, then type in cmd and press enter)

-2. Activate your virtual environment
+2. Activate your virtual environment (SKIP IF YOU ALREADY HAVE ONE READY)
   - Navigate to your python installation folder and pip install virtual environment

   ```